-Film artist Tom Flanagan will document the event and create a short film to be published online and screened publicly at Burren College of Art when conditions allow, early in 2021.
-BCA Head of Sculpture, Dr Áine Phillips, will co-ordinate the event and musician/sound artist Brian Fleming will compose a sound score to accompany the performance.
-Masters of Fine Art students will devise and perform the ‘restoration action’.
+The film was created by the post graduate students of Burren College of Art, with artistic direction and performance cordiation by Dr Áine Phillips, directed and co-ordinated the performance and musician/sound artist Brian Fleming composed a sound score to accompany the performance.
+Masters of Fine Art, PhD and Post-baccalaureate students devised and performed the ‘restoration action’.

 In response to Burren College of Art’s proposal to perform a restoration action at “A Circle in Ireland”, Richard Long wrote: